DL 266

 The YouTube algorithms gifted me with this video and the Tom Buck channel this week.

-I’ve been slowly building up my home workspace to allow for teaching, research, and meetings.
-This includes leveling up my camera, lights, and mic.
-After this video, I’m thinking about adding a second camera to use for different angles in my office.
+I've been slowly building up my home workspace to allow for teaching, research, and meetings.
+After this video, I'm thinking about adding a second camera for different angles.

 Universities are digitally spying on students to make sure they don't cheat on online tests.
 A whole generation could be learning to tolerate surveillance.